Change Location

 South Africa

-Known for its diversity of experiences, South Africa is a stunning destination for a great all-round holiday.
+Known for its diversity of experiences, South Africa is a stunning destination for a great all-round vacation.
 This is a first-world country with the most advanced safari industry on the continent.
 Exceptionally high standards of accommodation and good prices across the board make South Africa a genuine contender for the best destination for a first trip to Africa.

 Cape Town, the Winelands, shark diving, whale watching, Zulu battlefields, rock art, fishing, the famous Garden Route… all are examples of what the country offers outside its excellent Big Five safari.
 It is this range of experiences that puts South Africa firmly on the map for a first-timer’s trip to Africa.
 Safari is almost a bonus for this destination!

 However, safari itself is first rate, especially for the ease of seeing the Big Five in a short period of time, which makes South Africa the continent’s best destination for a short safari.
 The country also boasts the only malaria-free safaris in Africa, making it the first choice for families!
 The only negative to South Africa is that some believe the country does not offer truly authentic safari and that feeling of ‘real’ Africa found elsewhere.
 However, the quality of Big Five viewing is undeniable and the diversity of attractions a compelling reason to travel here.
-Unquestionably a great holiday destination overall!
+Unquestionably a great vacation destination overall!

-Plus points The sheer diversity of experiences on offer, the highest accommodation standards anywhere, excellent guiding, and malaria-free safari areas.
+Plus points: The sheer diversity of experiences on offer, the highest accommodation standards anywhere, excellent guiding, and malaria-free safari areas.

-Negative points Debatable lack of authenticity on safari.
+Negative points: Debatable lack of authenticity on safari.

 Botswana

 Probably most famous for being Africa’s most expensive safari destination, Botswana is a great destination for a first-time safari… but you have to pay a high price for it!
 Known primarily for the Okavango Delta, this is a country that focuses on high-income, low-impact safaris as opposed to the mass-market safaris on offer in other destinations.
-The result is an unbeatable level of exclusivity, high-quality sightings, and a personal approach to safari where clients will see very few other travellers.
+The result is an unbeatable level of exclusivity, high-quality sightings, and a personal approach to safari where clients will see very few other travelers.
 It is also worth mentioning that Botswana is undeniably beautiful – a truly stunning ‘pure’ safari destination!

 Botswana is busy in its main parks, but this country is most renowned for the private reserves of the Okavango Delta and Linyanti – areas where only people staying in those reserves are able to go on safari.
 These private reserves offer all the safari activities – boating, walking, night safari, canoeing, fishing, and so on.
 It’s this sheer quality of safari experience, in beautiful private areas, that is the country’s strength.

-Plus points Exclusivity, privacy, and high-quality safari camps in beautiful areas.
+Plus points: Exclusivity, privacy, and high-quality safari camps in beautiful areas.

-Negative points Price!
+Negative points: Price!

 Zimbabwe and Zambia